 - $65 Application Fee (non-refundable) or Fee Waiver (requested through Common Application, Coalition Application or Amherst's Quick Pass).

 → A high school diploma or its recognized equivalent is required before enrolling at Amherst College.

 - Counselor Recommendation (College Counselor / Guidance Counselor)

 - Two Teacher Recommendations (English, Math, Science, Social Studies or Foreign Language)

-- Standardized Test Results, either self-reported or official, for the SAT or ACT.
+- Optional Standardized Test Results for the SAT or ACT (either self-reported or official scores).

-♦ Applicants may submit either self-reported or officially reported test scores.
-Official score reports will be required only for students who are admitted and decide to enroll at Amherst.
+♦ Applicants who choose to submit standardized test scores for consideration at the admission stage may submit either self-reported or officially reported test scores.
+Official score reports will be required only for those students who elect to submit standardized test scores as part of the admission process, are subsequently admitted and then decide to enroll at Amherst.
 For more information on the submission of self-reported and official test scores, please review our Standardized Testing Policy.

-♦ We recommend that applicants submit all test results, as we evaluate applications based on the most advantageous combination of scores (superscore) for either the SAT and/or ACT, regardless of test date.
+♦ Applicants who choose to submit standardized test scores at the admission stage may wish to consider submitting all test results, as we evaluate applications based on the most advantageous combination of scores (superscore) for either the SAT and/or ACT, regardless of test date.

 ♦ For official test score reporting, use Amherst's institutional codes: 3003 (SAT) and 1774 (ACT).

 - First marking period grades from senior year (for ED applicants)

 - Mid-Year School Report Form (as soon as first trimester/first semester grades are available)